ekutner/home-connect-hass/README.md

 * **The *Start* button is disabled**
   Make sure that *Remote Control Start* is allowed on the appliance, it's disabled by default.

+* **Sensor values or select boxes have values like BSH.Common.EnumType.PowerState.Off** Start by reading where these values are coming from in the explanation of the *language* config param above.
+You can also set that parameter as a workaround for missing translations in sensor values.
+  Regardless if you decide to use the language parameter or not it would be great if you can report these values so they can be properly translated.
+Ideally, if you know how, please update the translation files directly (at least the English ones) and create a PR.
+If you don't know how then you can add them to issue [#26](https://github.com/ekutner/home-connect-hass/issues/26) and I will add them to the translation files.

+  **_Note:_** It is expected to see these values in sensor history data.
+This is currently a limitation/bug in Home Assistant which doesn't translate these values.

 </br>

+# Known Issues
+* If you have more than 3 connected devices (or you just play a lot with settings) you may hit the daily API rate limit set by the Home Connect API.
+The limit is set to 1000 calls per day and when it is hit the API is blocked for 24h.
+During that time the integration will not get updated with new states and you won't be able to select and options or start a program.
+If you hit this limit frequently please open an issue with a debug log and I'll try to see if there is a way to reduce some calls.
+Homwever, as of now there is nothing I can do about it and the Home Connect team was unwilling to increase this limit, which hurts their best customers so there is nothing I can do about it.

 # Reporting issues / bugs
 This integration is in early beta and not stable yet.
 If you are going to be testing this integration please add this to your configuration.yaml file then restart HA: